CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 1. Ping your team in Slack to let them know you aren't available.
 1. Set a Slack status (if you can,) so people know you aren't available.
 1. If you aren't able to access Slack, deputize your work contact to let your PM(s) and team know.
-1. If the problem lasts longer than 2 hours, email <mailto:ca-schedule@civicactions.net> and log it in Harvest under CA: Timeoff, using the task "Technical Issues".
+1. If the problem lasts longer than 2 hours, email <mailto:ca-sofia@bloomworks.digital> and log it in Harvest under CA: Timeoff, using the task "Technical Issues".
 1. If it's persistent, set an out of office message.

-### Slack Channels

-- You can go to the following Slack channels for support: #windows #osx #gnu-linux

 ## Personal Leave of Absence

-Employees of CivicActions, including part-time employees, who have worked for at least one year may request a personal leave of absence.
+Employees of Bloom Works, including part-time employees, who have worked for at least one year may request a personal leave of absence.
 A leave of absence is for extended periods, typically four weeks or more, where an employee is fully or part-time away from work, for example taking courses/training, handling extended personal matters, completing a personal project, or world travel.
 Leaves will be discussed on a case by case basis and may be paid, partially paid or unpaid.

 ## Parental Leave